dhruvrajvanshi/Moonshine/README.md

 	end

 ## Controllers
 Controllers are objects which can respond to all HTTP verbs.
 You can override the methods get, post, etc to return responses.
-Base versions of these methods returns a 405(method not allowed) response.
+Base versions of these methods return a 405(method not allowed) response.
 Override them to change this behaviour.

 	# subclass Moonshine::Controller to define a controller
 	class HomeController < Moonshine::Controller